Dish Anywhere

 Previous UI Design

-DANY Mobile Final Design
+Mobile Final UI Design

-DANY Tablet Design
+Tablet Final UI Design

 FINDING BUGS

 Our engineering team was in Bangalore, India.
 It was hard to communicate with them even though we were using Jira tickets, so I created documents called “Finding Bugs below.”
-It improved our communications and made the process faster and more efficient.
+It improved our communication and made the process faster and more efficient.